exploring self-realization, sacred personhood, and full humanity

 which [romantic] love can give him.
 If he has lived a loveless life on Earth, the possibility is still reserved for him here.
 The certainty will come to him in the future.
 His being cannot be perfected without it.”

 Editor's note: What a remarkable series of comments by Spirit-Guide Margaret!
 She goes so far as to say that the true romance "is the atmosphere of this life" in Summerland.
 But there are "neighborhoods" in Summerland which know nothing of this elation.
-See a full discussion of dysfunctional ones over there in the "500 afterlife testimonies" article.
+See a full discussion of dysfunctional ones over there, living in their egoic illusions, in the "500 afterlife testimonies" article.